monotera/starwars-api/README.md

 It's quite easy, you just have to run the command `make serve`.
 This will install all the requiered dependencies, it will create a virtual enviorment and it will run the Django command `python3 manage.py runserve` on the virtual env.
 If it's the first time you are running it, you must run the command `make migrate`.</br>

-If you want to try the endpoints there is a postman collection in the `postman` directory.
+If you want to try the endpoints there is a postman collection in the file `star_wars_api.postman_collection.json`.

 ## Testing